bitovi/academy/src/ngrx/11-create-reducer/create-reducer.md

 </details>

-> **Wrap-up**: By the end of this part, your code should match [this branch](https://github.com/bitovi/angular-ngrx-chat/tree/create-reducer).
-You can also compare the [code changes for our solution to this part](https://github.com/bitovi/angular-ngrx-chat/compare/test-redirect-effects...create-reducer) on GitHub or you can use the following command in your terminal:
+> **Wrap-up**: By the end of this section, your code should match [this branch](https://github.com/bitovi/angular-ngrx-chat/tree/create-reducer).
+You can also compare the [code changes for our solution to this section](https://github.com/bitovi/angular-ngrx-chat/compare/test-redirect-effects...create-reducer) on GitHub or you can use the following command in your terminal:

 ```bash
 git diff origin/create-reducer